What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 Having worked at several companies, some in which I assisted in the HR department, I have yet to witness a successful Employee of the Month program.

 Team members end up viewing this by-the-numbers program as a meaningless gesture.
 Some come to resent it.
 There are several reasons for this, including the perception that employees are picked at random to "fill the space" or that management pets are selected.
-And the "rewards" -- that I've seen range from a better parking space for one month, to a specific-store gift card, to a photo and plaque hanging in the office -- are of little impact, and even insulting when the workforce includes remote workers.
+And the "rewards"—that I've seen range from a better parking space for one month, to a specific-store gift card, to a photo and plaque hanging in the office—are of little impact, and even insulting when the workforce includes remote workers.

 The better option is to recognize employees when it is results-driven, not date-driven, and to provide rewards that actually incentivize team members.
 For example, as a team lead at ExpertInsuranceReviews.com, our team members are recognized whenever they go above and beyond, and they are rewarded with micro-bonuses for their efforts.
+This approach to peer recognition and recognizing employee milestones can significantly improve employee retention and reduce employee turnover.

 Karen Condor, ExpertInsuranceReviews.com